CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 At this point I got curious and decided to run the `langfords3_10` instance, just to see if it would finish in "reasonable" time.
-After some time, having changed away from the window, I discovered that it _had_ finished successfully!
+After some time, having changed away from the window to do some other work, I discovered that it _had_ finished successfully!

-However, it did take around 5 minutes, meaning any evaluation involving it would be slow...
+However, it took around 5 minutes, meaning any evaluation involving it would be slow...

 ## Conclusion

 I'm pretty happy with how that turned out.
-It was a fun exercise in converting imperative to functional code, and figuring out how best to represent (and pass around and modify) the data.
+It was a fun exercise in converting imperative to functional code, and figuring out how best to represent (and pass around and modify) the problem representation.
 There are numerous places, as you may have noticed, where dependent types possibly could have saved me some pain.
 But to do that you need to figure out the correct types, as well as work out the proofs and how to best/ergonomically pass these around, which can be a huge challenge in and of itself.
 And I just wanted a working, proof-of-concept constraint solver, so here we are ^^

 The code is [on GitHub](https://github.com/CodingCellist/dai-station) for any and all to browse.
 If you do something cool with it, please let me know!
-It's always great when others find use-cases for silly code-explorations you did ^^
+It's always cool when others find use-cases for a silly code-adventure you did ^^

 As always, thanks for reading.
 I hope it was interesting  : )